 We are pleased to accept PhD applications for starting in Fall 2020.
 Yale's application deadline is December 1.

 Currently we are investigating the cognitive and emotional building blocks of human morality, including how we form impressions about others, empathize with their experiences, judge what is right vs. wrong, and make decisions that affect others as well as ourselves.
-We use a variety of methods in our research, including behavioral experiments in the lab and online, brain imaging, computational modeling, field experiments (studying human behavior “in the wild”, e.g. at museums and festivals like Burning Man), and “big data” analyses of social media behavior.
+We use a variety of methods in our research, including behavioral experiments in the lab and online, brain imaging, computational modeling, field experiments (studying human behavior “in the wild”, e.g. at museums and mass gatherings like Burning Man), and “big data” analyses of social media behavior.
 Our research incorporates perspectives from economics, philosophy and anthropology as well as psychology and neuroscience, and we collaborate with scholars across these disciplines.
 To get a sense of the kind of work we do, take a look at the key publications on our lab’s website.
 In addition, we are particularly interested in students who are enthusiastic about the following new directions for our lab’s research: